Sneha50-V/chocolate-house/README.md

 docker run -p 5000:5000 chocolate-house

-### Step 5: Verify Everything Works

-1. After updating your README, run through the Docker build and run steps to ensure everything is functioning as expected.
-2. Commit your changes to the README and Dockerfile to your Git repository.

 ### Conclusion

 By following these steps, you will have successfully set up a Docker-based build and run environment for your project, and you will have updated your README file with clear instructions for users on how to use Docker to run the application.